 - Assessment must maintain academic standards.

-Assessment SummaryThe assessment components are as follows:
+Assessment SummaryThe assessment components are as follow:

 Assessment Related Requirements1.
 The assignment should be presented as a professional report for a client.
 As such the presentation and ‘readability’ of the document will be an important aspect in its assessment.

-3. Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+2. The quality of English expression are considered to be integral parts of the assessment process.